RamziHaddad/projet-soa-enit-2021-3AINFO2-v1/mailing/README.md

 # Mailling service

-This microservice was implemented by Ahmed Mustapha Ghanmi
+This microservice was implemented by Ahmed Mustapha Ghanmi & Aymen BETTAIEB

 In order to try something new I tried developing this microservice in **Python** with Flask.